What's involved and what to expect

 - Select a mentor from our website of mentor profiles

-- Commit to a minimum of four meetings with your mentor, ideally at their place of work, or via Skype
+- Commit to a minimum of four meetings with your mentor (remote or in person, depending on COVID restrictions)

 - Prepare fully for your mentoring meetings and set clear goals.
 You will attend an induction session where we will support you to start planning and provide relevant resources